 For the same reasons as above, bentonite clay can help you with dandruff.
 It doesn’t just reduce it; it actually helps to remove it altogether.

 I haven’t tried this bit because I don’t have a dandruff problem anymore, but many online claims support this benefit.
 What’s more, they also recommend using bentonite clay hair mask for dandruff twice a week.
 I do wish I knew about this years ago, it would have spared me a lot of trouble!

 Supposedly bentonite clay for hair loss is another natural remedy if you’re running out of other options.
 Clay doesn’t have any magical powers, although it would make sense that by clearing the scalp and improving the overall health of the scalp and the hair, it should boost hair growth.

 4. Tames frizzy hair

 For those of you dealing with frizzy hair, this may come as a welcoming benefit.
-With a regular use of a bentonite clay hair mask, you can tame that frizz and annoying flyaways.
+With regular use of a bentonite clay hair mask, you can tame that frizz and annoying flyaways.

 5. Helps to soothe scalp infections (Itchy scalp, dry scalp)

 Itchy scalp, dandruff, oily scalp, and a number of other problems can be resolved with bentonite clay.
 It helps to cleanse your scalp of oil and buildup.
 I don’t think there are any official studies that would confirm all these claims.

 But!
 There are thousands of satisfied bentonite clay users that prove these benefits (like those bentonite clay hair before and after photos!).